microsoft/mimalloc/readme.md

    real drawbacks and may improve performance by a little.
    -->
 - `MIMALLOC_RESERVE_HUGE_OS_PAGES=N`: where N is the number of 1GiB huge OS pages.
-This reserves the huge pages at startup and can give quite a performance improvement on long running workloads.
+This reserves the huge pages at startup and can give quite a (latency) performance improvement on long running workloads.
 Usually it is better to not use `MIMALLOC_LARGE_OS_PAGES` in combination with this setting.
 Just like large OS pages, use with care as reserving contiguous physical memory can take a long time when memory is fragmented (but reserving the huge pages is done at startup only once).